aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 To check for orphaned jobs, use the `ps -ax` in both the leader and worker containers.
 This should show you all running processes.
 Make sure there aren't any stray processes that continue execution.
 In addition, check all the locations in the container where your solver places temporary files in order to make sure that they are removed after the run.

-If your solver doesn't run correctly in the docker container, you can remove the `/container/solver` commands from the `init_mallob.sh` files.
+If your solver doesn't run correctly in the docker container, you can remove the `/container/solver` commands from the `init_solver.sh` files.
 Once you are dropped into the docker container's bash shell, you can explore and debug directly, including running `/container/solver /rundir` from the container shell command line.

 We have now run, debugged, and inspected a sample solver.
 It is a good idea to try out multiple files, inspect the results, and try running in both cloud and parallel configurations.
 Once you are comfortable with these interactions, it is time to start working on your own solver.